akkatirakesh/vpc1/README.md

 Please pass below variable values while using

-Usage of this module can be found in examples
+Usage of this module can be found in examples.